sjadrian/java-music-player/README.md

 ## Background
-As a passionate coder and music enthusiast, I decided to combine my interests by devolping this Java music player.
+As a passionate coder and music enthusiast, I decided to combine my interests by devolping this music player.

 ## Functionalities